weakish/docs-en/views/sdk_setup_android_securely.md

 #### Why the application crashes after switching to the new way?

-Probably because you do not add native library to your project.
+Probably because you did not add native library to your project.
 Please refer to section [JNI Native Library](#jni-native-library) above.

 #### Why all requests return `{"code":401,"error":"Unauthorized."}` error?

-Probably because your apk does not properly configure signing.
+Probably because your apk did not have signing properly configured.
 Please refer to section [Initialization](#initialization) above.

-#### Will switching to the new way affect old versions of my android application?
+#### Will switching to the new way affect old versions of my Android application?

 No.

-#### What if I have multiple android applications sharing one LeanCloud application as their backend?
+#### What if I have multiple Android applications sharing one LeanCloud application as their backend?

 Currently we do not support configuring multiple pairs of package name and fingerprint for one LeanCloud application.
-Therefore, if you have multiple android applications connected to one LeanCloud application as their backend, only one android application can utilize the new way.
+Therefore, if you have multiple Android applications connected to one LeanCloud application as their backend, only one Android application can utilize the new way.